kottapar/molecule_wsl_demo/challenge-wirecard/README.md

 Before you start
 ----------------

-  Clone the 'wirecard_challenge' repo from the ansible branch.
+Clone the 'wirecard_challenge' repo from the ansible branch and change directory to wirecard_challenge

 `root@ubuntu:~/home/abc# git clone -b ansible https://bitbucket.org/kottapar/wirecard_challenge`

 Pre-requisites
 --------------
+In order to run the tests on our role we'll install Molecule and Ansible in a Python virtualenv.
+Complete the below steps.

-Install Python3 and create a virtual environment to start working.
+Install Python3 and create a virtual environment.

 `python3 -m venv my_env`